Chandrani01/circRNA-feature-visualization-scripts/README.md

 A collection of Python scripts designed to compile and visualize essential features of circRNAs.
 This toolkit supports bioinformatics researchers in analyzing circRNA attributes and classifications based on their expression profiles across various diseases.

 Features:
-> Subdivided bar graphs for comparative visualization.
+> Subdivided barplots for comparative visualization.
 > Customizable scripts for generating informative plots.
 > Flexible design to accommodate a variety of circRNA-related datasets.
 > Ready-to-use code suitable for publication-quality figures.